 Their results showed that eight years into the study, women who scored the highest in optimism were 14% more likely to be alive than those with the lowest, most pessimistic scores.
 The pessimists were more likely to have died from any cause, including heart disease and cancer.

 Drilling down, they found that pessimistic black women were 33% more likely to have died after eight years than optimistic black women, whereas white pessimists were only 13% more likely to have died than their optimistic counterparts.

 As Dr. Tindle notes, pessimistic women tended to agree with statements like, “I’ve often had to take orders from someone who didn’t know as much as I did” or “It’s safest to trust nobody.”
 She accounted for confounding factors such as income, education, health behaviors like controlling blood pressure, degree of physical activity, drinking, and smoking and still found that optimists had a decreased risk of death compared to pessimists.

-Dr. Tindle expands on this profound, and uplifting theme in her aptly named: “Up: How Positive Outlook Can Transform Our Health and Aging“.
-Highly recommended.
+Dr. Tindle expands on this profound, and uplifting theme in her aptly named book: “Up: How Positive Outlook Can Transform Our Health and Aging.
+I highly recommend it.

 A recent study from the Rockefeller University, published in 2019, looked at the effect of optimism on longevity.
 According to the authors, their results “suggest that optimism is specifically related to 11 to 15% longer life span, on average.”